If you’re a manager and looking for something new to read, here are a handful of books I enjoyed this past summer.

 I’d read a lot of Peter Drucker before, but had not gotten around to this one yet.
 I wish I’d read it sooner.
 It’s a classic for a reason.
 How you spend your time determines your effectiveness as a leader, says Drucker, and he is so spot on.
 After reading this book, I did an inventory of my time and overhauled how I spend it.
 It was painful, yet necessary.
 The reality is, you’re spending it on things you shouldn’t, and there’s only one way to fix it: Face it.

 Another “not business book,” but I have applied many ideas from it already.
 Leaders ultimately gather people together — so thinking intentionally about how to gather people in the best way is paramount.
-It has helped me reconsider the way I run workshops at Know Your Company, how I facilitate a meeting with clients, and how I interact with team members.
+It has helped me reconsider the way I run workshops at Know Your Team, how I facilitate a meeting with clients, and how I interact with team members.
 I now focus more on the purpose in gathering people, and the beginning and end of a gathering.

 Originally intended for writers or artists, I found this book to be equally helpful for the “craft” of management.
 Pressfield discusses how ego is a barrier to progress and creativity.
 Similarly, I realized how much ego is a part of what causes us to be bad managers.
 To softly kill the negative effects of ego, I loved his suggestion that you frame of yourself as a company instead of as an individual: Think of yourself as “Claire, Inc.” when you receive critical feedback.
 That way you’re more likely to be open to feedback, take things less personally, and willing to improve.
 Be a vessel for your work, instead of tying your own ego to it.